SkyTemple/skytemple-files/skytemple_files/compression/px/README.rst

 ==============

 The PX compression format, for a lack of better name, is a custom compression format.
-Most of the files using this compression method are contained within either PKDPX_ or AT4PX_ containers.
+Most of the files using this compression method are contained within either PKDPX_, AT4PX_ or AT3PX_ containers.

 Usage
 -----